Skip to content

 Examples:

-sudo shed-server pull-images # Pull all configured variants
+sudo shed-server pull-images # Pull default_image + all aliases

-sudo shed-server pull-images --variant base # Pull only the base variant
+sudo shed-server pull-images --variant base # Pull only the "base" alias

 Works on both macOS (VZ) and Linux (Firecracker).
-Uses the images configured in server.yaml for the active backend.
-When base_rootfs shares a Docker ref with any images: entry, the _base cache is hardlinked to the matching variant rather than being re-pulled — shed create without --image is then immediate.
-See the on-disk layout and upgrade cookbook in the images reference.
+Pre-pulls the default_image and every image_aliases ref configured in server.yaml for the active backend.
+Refs that resolve to the same content-addressed manifest are pulled once.
+See Storage Model for the on-disk layout and the upgrade cookbook in the images reference.

 shed-server install